starkware-libs/starkex-data-availability-committee/README.md

 nature of the blockchain, it is possible that a batch created by the Starkware application is later reverted and replaced by a different batch.

+## Setting-up Persistent Data Storage
+Before you start, you will need to set up a storage directory for the committee Aerospike database.
+To do that:
+- Create a directory.
+Disk-space requirement: 40 GB.
+- Edit docker-compose.yml.
+In line 10, replace `<host volume>` with the directory path.
+  For example.: `- ./committee-storage:/opt/aerospike/data/`

 ## Building the Committee Service
 In order to build the committee service, use the following line from the root directory:
 ```